arbeiter/MeinVorstellungsgespr-ch/README.md

 - [ ] PrintArrayInSpiral
 - [ ] Find the longest common prefix from a bunch of strings
 - [ ] Longest Substring Without Repeating Characters
+- [ ] Find subarray with maximum product

 ## Graphs
 - [ ] Topo sort